taniiishaa/tanisha-portfolio/README.md

 # ✦ A Little More About Me

-I'm Tanisha Chaudhary, a Computer Science undergraduate exploring the intersection of backend engineering and applied AI.
+I'm Tanisha , a Computer Science undergraduate exploring the intersection of backend engineering and applied AI.

 I enjoy: